Pursuing the perfect Petri dish placenta

 Abnormal placenta development is the mystery that Riddell, WCHRI’s newest recruit for perinatal health research, is determined to solve.

 Malfunctioning placentas are linked to complications like preeclampsia, threatening the health of the mother and baby, and intrauterine growth restriction, causing babies to be born much too small.
 By identifying the factors that cause abnormal development, doors could open for new diagnostic tools and medical interventions.

 But first, Riddell needs access to a placenta as it develops from a few cells to a complete organ.
 “That’s where our placenta-in-a-dish model comes in.”

 Breakthroughs in recent years have made it possible for a three-dimensional placenta to be grown outside of a mother’s body.
 However, it grows inside-out, meaning the placenta’s most powerful attribute—the single trophoblast cell that forms its entire surface—is stuck in the middle, says Riddell.

-With funding from the Stollery Children’s Hospital Foundation and supporters of the Lois Hole Hospital for Women, Riddell’s work aims to grow a placenta that is properly oriented and represents the real thing.
+With funding from the Stollery Children’s Hospital Foundation and the Alberta Women’s Health Foundation, Riddell’s work aims to grow a placenta that is properly oriented and represents the real thing.